Timsty1/MixtureOfHorizons/README.md

 **Prerequisites:**
 * Modify `scripts/eval_on_libero.sh` (or `_dynamic.sh`) to point to your `YOUR_PROJ_DIR` and correct checkpoint paths.

-### ⚠️ Important: First Run Setup

-If you are running the evaluation for the first time in this conda environment, you must initialize the Libero simulator path configuration.

-1. Run the test command manually in your terminal **without** piping to a log file.
-2. When prompted: `"Do you want to specify a custom path for the dataset folder?
-(Y/N):"`
-3. Type **N** and press **Enter**.
-4. You can then safely interrupt the process (Ctrl+C).

 ### Run Evaluation

 Once configured, execute the evaluation scripts: